cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 --- abstract

-This specification describes verifiable data structures and associated proof types for use with COSE.
+This specification describes verifiable data structures and associated proof types for use with COSE (CBOR Object Signing and Encryption).
-The extensibility of the approach is demonstrated by providing CBOR encodings for RFC9162.
+The extensibility of the approach is demonstrated by providing CBOR (Concise Binary Object Representation) encodings for RFC9162.

 --- middle